sandeep-ps/sandeep-ps.github.io/_projects/rokwire.md

 ---

 Rokwire is an open source mobile-first software platform for building the smart communities of tomorrow.
-It's primarily funded by the University of Illinois Urbana Champaign and was initiated towards the end of 2018.
+It's primarily funded by the University of Illinois Urbana-Champaign and was initiated towards the end of 2018.
-The [Illinois app](https://app.illinois.edu/), the official mobile app of the University of Illinois Urbana Champaign, and the [Safer Illinois app](https://safer.illinois.edu/) (retired), the official COVID-19 app of the University of Illinois Urbana Champaign, are built on the Rokwire platform.
+The [Illinois app](https://app.illinois.edu/), the official mobile app of the University of Illinois Urbana-Champaign, and the [Safer Illinois app](https://safer.illinois.edu/) (retired), the official COVID-19 app of the University of Illinois Urbana-Champaign, are built on the Rokwire platform.

 Project Lead: William Sullivan, Ph.D., Director, Smart, Healthy Communities Initiative, University of Illinois Urbana Champaign